 3. Identify and rehabilitate the manual scavengers.

 a.
-Pradhan Mantri Adarsh Gram Yojana (PMAGY): The Centrally Sponsored Pilot Scheme ‘Pradhan Mantri Adarsh Gram Yojana’ (PMAGY) is being implemented for integrated development of Scheduled Castes (SC) majority villages having SC Population concentration > 50%.
-Initially the scheme was launched in 1000 villages in 5 States viz.
-Assam, Bihar, Himachal Pradesh, Rajasthan and Tamil Nadu.
-The Scheme was further revised w.e.f.
-22.01.2015 and extended to 1500 SC majority villages in Punjab, Madhya Pradesh, Andhra Pradesh, Karnataka, Uttar Pradesh, Telangana, Haryana, Chhattisgarh, Jharkhand, Uttarakhand, West Bengal and Odisha.
+Pradhan Mantri Adarsh Gram Yojana (PMAGY): The Centrally Sponsored Scheme of ‘Pradhan Mantri Adarsh Gram Yojana’ (PMAGY) is being implemented since 2009-10 for integrated development of Scheduled Castes (SC) majority villages having SC Population more than > 50%.
 The principal objective of the Scheme is integrated development of SC Majority Villages:

 1. Primarily through convergent implementation of the relevant Central and State Schemes;

-3. By providing gap-filling component to take up activities which do not get covered under the existing Central and State Government Schemes are to be taken up under the component of ‘gap filling’.
+2. To take up identified activities which do not get covered under the existing Central and State Government Schemes through ‘Gap-filling’ funds provided as Central Assistance to the extent of Rs.20.00 lakh per village.

 b.
 Babu Jagjivan Ram Chhatrawas Yojna: The primary objective of the Scheme is to attract implementing agencies for undertaking hostel construction programme with a view to provide hostel facilities to SC boys and girls studying in middle schools, higher secondary schools, colleges and universities.
 The Scheme provides central assistance to State Governments/ UT Administrations, Central & State Universities/ Institutions for fresh construction of hostel buildings and for expansion of the existing hostel facilities.
 The NGOs and Deemed Universities in private sector are eligible for central assistance only for expansion of their existing hostels facilities.